 - Fought and landed over 100 species of fish

 - Crowned champion of the 2017 Crabfest kayak fishing tournament with the largest dungeness crab

 - Featured on Angler West TV fishing for smallmouth bass

-- Hosting the Fish Like a Girl kayak fishing tournament aimed at getting more women on the water
+- Hosts the Scales in my Nails fishing challenge aimed at getting more women on the water

 - Dove down 68 feet in 56 degree water on one breath

 - Didn't start fishing until college and truly believes it's never too late to get out there

 - Made unfathomable memories with the raddest friends I gained through the sport